-A guide to problems, costs, maintenance and repair for your 2004 Jeep Grand Cherokee
+A guide to repairs, service, and maintenance costs for your 2004 Jeep Grand Cherokee

 Temperature blend and recirculation doors commonly fail, which can cause the AC modes not to change or the temperature to be different on the left and right sides.
 If replacing blend air doors, a recirculation door, a door link, or a sub-assembly housing, new heating, ventilation and AC (HVAC) sub-assemblies are available that improve reliability.